dmwarren/nirvana/README.md

 Usage
 --

+- Follow the usual procedures for a fresh ZenPhoto 1.4.x installation.

 - Edit the database and filesystem paths in _nirvana.py_.

-- Add the line below to your zenphoto.cfg file unless you want ZenPhoto to corrupt all database fields containing Unicode characters.
+- Add the line below to your zenphoto.cfg file.
+(Skip this step and you risk causing ZenPhoto to corrupt all database fields containing Unicode characters.)
  ```
 define ('FILESYSTEM_CHARSET', 'UTF-8');
  ```

-- Run nirvana.py migrate.
+- Run `nirvana.py migrate`.

 - Wait.